Last updated on March 16th, 2018

-#44.
-Women are highly respected in the society and are not expected to mix with the members of opposite sex, except out of marriage or direct family relations.
+44. Women are highly respected in the society and are not expected to mix with the members of the opposite sex, except out of marriage or direct family relations.

-#49.
-In the past few years, an estimated 2.6 million Afghans left their home country and sought refugee in others.
+49. In the past few years, an estimated 2.6 million Afghans left their home country and sought refuge in others.

-#50.
-A handshake is the most usual form of greeting in the Afghanistan’s culture.
+50. A handshake is the most usual form of greeting in Afghanistan’s culture.
 Some people also place their hand on their heart and nod slightly to show respect and approval to the other party.
 However, shaking hands between the members of opposite sex is not usual and is avoided.

 Map of Afghanistan

-#59.
-Dari Persian and Pashtu are official languages of Afghanistan.
+59. Dari Persian and Pashto are official languages of Afghanistan.

 Afghanistan – country at a glance